dangreen07/quantex/README.md

 issue to discuss what you'd like to work on or submit a pull request directly.
 We follow the "fork → feature branch → pull request" workflow.
 By contributing you agree to license your work under the same terms as Quantex.

----

-## License
-This project is licensed under the MIT License — see the `LICENSE` file for full details.